gbarnett/gannonbarnett.github.io/content/messaging.rst

    :align: center

 With this design, we can resize images by adding a suffix to the original photo id indicating the file’s scale, and then dynamically generate a filepath.
 I could then request the URL for a given filepath and serve it.
 To implement this I added a listener to the photos path of my storage bucket which would resize images when they were added.

 Secure User Information
 -----------------------
 Next, let’s allow for adding secure data.
 In a NoSQL database, data is loaded each document at a time so you can't restrict access on specific key/value pairs of a document.
-Regardless of what your application keeps from the document the entire document is transferred over the network, allowing malicious hackers to potentially steal some supposedly private information!
-To prevent sending secure information to an untrusted client, we can move all actions with secure information to server-side, and add an API interface for the client.
-To allow for public access of the user profile and restricted access of secure information, we can seperate the secure information into a nested collection.
-I implemented the follow design (note that this design has the implicit assumption that the base user document is public, and only explicitly specifies the documents in the secure collection as secure).
+Regardless of what your application retains from document, the entire document is transferred over the network and cached in the browser, allowing a malicious party to access secure information!

+We want different security rules for different parts of the database.
+To achieve this we can put different classes of data in different collections.

 .. image:: {filename}images/messaging_3.png
    :width: 896